 1. Island Hopping - The Elaphite Islands

-Several boat companies offer day long excursions to the archipelago called the Elaphite Islands (usually including 3 island visits and lunch).
-Given that Jake and I already sailed to Lokrum Island to hike and swim for a few hours (highly recommend if you want to escape the crowds and see additional Game of Thrones filming sites) I decided to nix an island hopping excursion.
-This would be a great day trip from Dubrovnik if you want to see more of the islands to get some sun and beach time!
+Several boat companies offer day long excursions to the archipelago called the Elaphite Islands.
+These tours usually include 3 island visits and lunch.
+Given that Jake and I already sailed to Lokrum Island to hike and swim for a few hours (which I highly recommend if you want to escape the crowds and see additional Game of Thrones filming sites), I decided to nix an island hopping excursion.
+This would be a great day trip from Dubrovnik if you want to see more of the islands and get some good beach time!

 2. Bosnia and Herzegovina Day Trip - Mostar and the Kravice Waterfalls